Health and Safety Committees (HSCs) provide a forum for consulting on health and safety management across a whole workforce.

 PCBUs should ensure that all worker members of the HSC are able to attend during paid time.
 If you are an HSC member any time spent attending meetings or carrying out committee functions should be paid at your usual pay rate.

-HSCs must meet at least every 3 months and at any reasonable time when at least half of the HSC members make a request.
+HSCs must meet at least every 3 months or at any other reasonable time when at least half of the HSC members make a request.
 Meetings should allow reasonable time for discussion of all business.
+When deciding how often to meet, committee members should consider the:

 Although there is nothing to prevent a small business from establishing an HSC, such committees are more common in medium to large workplaces.